Bult Field

+History

+Bult Field was founded in 1942 as a grass strip.
+Flight instruction, maintenance, and hangars were available at the airport.

+The airport was purchased by Jim Bult in 2004.
+Numerous updates were performed, including the construction of a $5 million terminal building.
+The runway was also paved, along with the adjoining taxiway.

+In 2014, the Illinois Department of Transportation bought the airport and surrounding land in order to develop a new airport on the site.

 Proposed replacement

 Bult Field is near the site of a new proposed Chicago South Suburban Airport.
 Intended to supplement traffic already into Chicago's O'Hare and Midway International Airports, the South Suburban Airport would serve Chicago's southern suburbs and parts of northwest Indiana with commercial service.

 In addition to the airport and its hangars, the Illinois Department of Transportation bought farmland around the airport for a total of 288 acres purchased.
 Illinois intends to continue operating Bult field as the South Suburban Airport is planned and built, and Bult will continue to serve general and business aviation as commercial traffic begins at the new airport.

 As of July 2022, a master plan for the South Suburban Airport is still in the works.